isteves/advent_of_code_2017/03_spiral.md

     ##  9 15 14 13 12 11 10 9 8 9 10 11 12 13 14 15 16 15 14 13 12 11 10 9 8 9 10 11
     ## 10 17 16 15 14 13 12 11 10 9 10 11 12 13 14 15 16 17 18 17 16 15 14 13 12 11 1

-If you now paste it all together as a long string (with a tiny bit of base R), and then separate out again into a vector of integers, we can answer the puzzle question!
+If we now paste it all together as a long string (with a tiny bit of base R), and then separate out again into a vector of integers, we can answer the puzzle question!

 ``` r
 str_c(positions$seq4, collapse = " ") %>%